CaptainAsbestos/recipes/carbonara.md

 ## Ingredients

-Proportions are a matter of taste.
-Make however much of each you like or as needed while cooking, its impossible to screw it up.

 - Noodles
+    * This Recipe works great with fresh Zucchini
-- Bacon
+- As much Bacon as you like
-- Yellow Onion
+- 2 Yellow Onions
-- Eggs
+- 4 Eggs
-- Cream
-- Garlic
+- 4 cloves Garlic
+- Cream (Optional)
 - Black Pepper
-- Parmesan
+- Gourmet Parmesan -- Get a nice nutty one

 ## Preparation

-1. Boil Noodles while preparing the rest.
+1. Boil Noodles (Sans salt) while preparing the rest.
 2. Slice and dice the onions.
-3. Whisk eggs in a separate bowl with cream.
-4. Fry Bacon strips in Pan.
-Remove when they look fit to eat.
+3. Fry Bacon strips in Pan.
+Remove when they look fit to eat, drain the Bacon grease.
+(Save in separate container for other recipes)
+4. Add olive oil to the pan and get fry the onions until they become clear.
-5. Fry the onions in the fat until clear.
-Add garlic and cracked black pepper, and fry until garlic is golden
+5. Add garlic and cracked black pepper, and fry until garlic is golden.
+Deglaze the pan with pasta water to prevent garlic from burning.
 6. Add the eggs and scramble them.
-Add LOTS of parmesan.
+Add paremsan and pasta water, stir them together to thicken the sauce.
 Reduce heat.
+7. At this point, sample the sauce and determine if it is too salty.
+If so, add whipping cream and let it stew for a bit.
+If it isn't salty enough, bear in mind that the fried ham will introduce more saltiness.
+Let your guests add parmesan if they want more salt.
-6. Crumble bacon back into the sauce and serve.
+8. Crumble bacon back into the sauce and serve.